RamiB1234/mdlbeast-events-server/README.md

 This application can be run in two environments: locally using IIS Express and a localDB, or using Docker containers with a PostgreSQL database.

 ### Running Locally with IIS Express and localDB

+Visual Studio with the ASP.NET 6 and web development workload is required

 1. **Configure the Connection String**:
    - In `appsettings.json`, ensure the connection string is set to use localDB: